How Does Cyber Security Armour Help Singaporean Citizens and Businessmen

 Worldwide Lack of Cyber Specialists

-Given the increasing rate of cybersecurity attacks, Singapore would need to have more well trained cyber security specialists.
-The current CSA institute complements the existing array of courses from the National University of Singapore, ST Electronics’ COMAT, Singapore Polytechnic, Skillsfuture, IMDA’s List of Approved Vendors and part time diplomas from international institutes such as Stanford University and Harvard University.
+It’s no longer a secret that there’s an increasing rate of cybersecurity attacks.
+Singapore would need to have better-trained specialists to improve its cyber security armour.
+The current CSA institute complements the existing array of courses from the National University of Singapore, ST Electronics’ COMAT, Singapore Polytechnic, Skillsfuture, IMDA’s List of Approved Vendors and part-time diplomas from international institutes such as Stanford University and Harvard University.

 Motivations of Cyber Attackers

-Prevention Is Better Than Cure
+Prevention is Better than Cure

 Source: Enterprise Security Magazine